hmrc/accessibility/docs/in-house-audit-screener.md

 While there are many plugins listed here, you don’t have to use all of them.
 With the exception of Toggle JavaScript, they do a lot of the same things but there is some overlap.
 Take them all for a spin, see which ones you prefer.

-- [ARC Toolkit](https://chrome.google.com/webstore/detail/arc-toolkit/chdkkkccnlfncngelccgbgfmjebmkmce): The ARC Toolkit is a set of accessibility tools which aids developers in identifying accessibility problems and features for WCAG 2.0, WCAG 2.1, EN 301 549, and Section 508.
+- **ARC Toolkit** for [Chrome](https://chrome.google.com/webstore/detail/arc-toolkit/chdkkkccnlfncngelccgbgfmjebmkmce): The ARC Toolkit is a set of accessibility tools which aids developers in identifying accessibility problems and features for WCAG 2.0, WCAG 2.1, EN 301 549, and Section 508.
-- [axe - Web Accessibility Testing](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd): Accessibility checker for WCAG 2 and Section 508 accessibility.
+- **axe - Web Accessibility Testing** for [Chrome](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/?src=search): Accessibility checker for WCAG 2 and Section 508 accessibility.
 Find accessibility defects on your website or web application by using the axe Chrome extension.
 Drop the axe on your accessibility defects!
-- [Siteimprove Accessibility Checker](https://chrome.google.com/webstore/detail/siteimprove-accessibility/efcfolpjihicnikpmhnmphjhhpiclljc): The Siteimprove Accessibility Checker is your tool to evaluate any web page for accessibility issues at any given time.
+- **Siteimprove Accessibility Checker** for [Chrome](https://chrome.google.com/webstore/detail/siteimprove-accessibility/efcfolpjihicnikpmhnmphjhhpiclljc) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/digital-certainty-index/?src=search): The Siteimprove Accessibility Checker is your tool to evaluate any web page for accessibility issues at any given time.
-- [Toggle JavaScript](https://chrome.google.com/webstore/detail/toggle-javascript/cidlcjdalomndpeagkjpnefhljffbnlo): Toggle JavaScript provides a simple, easy-to-access browser button to enable or disable JavaScript globally.
+- **Toggle JavaScript** for [Chrome](https://chrome.google.com/webstore/detail/toggle-javascript/cidlcjdalomndpeagkjpnefhljffbnlo) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/quick-js-switcher/?src=search): Toggle JavaScript provides a simple, easy-to-access browser button to enable or disable JavaScript globally.
-- [WAVE Evaluation Tool](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh): WAVE is a web accessibility evaluation tool developed by WebAIM.org.
+- **WAVE Evaluation Tool** for [Chrome](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/wave-accessibility-tool/): WAVE is a web accessibility evaluation tool developed by WebAIM.org.
 It provides visual feedback about the accessibility of your web content by injecting icons and indicators into your page.
-No automated tool can tell you if your page is accessible, but WAVE facilitates human evaluation and educates about accessibility issues..
+No automated tool can tell you if your page is accessible, but WAVE facilitates human evaluation and educates about accessibility issues.
-- [Web Developer](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm): The Web Developer extension adds a toolbar button to the browser with various web developer tools.
+- **Web Developer** for [Chrome](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/web-developer/?src=search): The Web Developer extension adds a toolbar button to the browser with various web developer tools.
-- [webhint.io](https://chrome.google.com/webstore/detail/webhint/gccemnpihkbgkdmoogenkbkckppadcag): Quickly test your website to see if there are any issues with accessibility, browser compatibility, security, performance and more.
+- **Webhint** for [Chrome](https://chrome.google.com/webstore/detail/webhint/gccemnpihkbgkdmoogenkbkckppadcag) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/webhint/?src=search): Quickly test your website to see if there are any issues with accessibility, browser compatibility, security, performance and more.

 ### Stage two: prototyping tools